pallosp/conic_research_sympy/docs/api.md

 def IsFiniteConic(conic: Matrix) -> bool | None
 ```

-Whether all points on the conic are finite.
+Tells whether all points on the conic are finite.

+Returns None if undecidable.

 <a id="conic_classification.IsComplexEllipse"></a>